ICOS-Carbon-Portal/jupyter/introduction/README.md

 ## Licence
-This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0). <br>
+Copyright © 2019-2020 ICOS ERIC